Plugs, Wires, Oil - Now is the time!

 If you notice excessive moisture in the rear trunk, the most common cause is a crack in the coolant overflow tank.
 As soon as you notice moisture in the trunk, you should have the cooling system pressurized and inspected.
 A little maintenance could save b

-This is the fifth installment of Automobile Atlanta's "Milestones in Porsche History".
+This is the first installment of Automobile Atlanta's "Milestones in Porsche History".
 Starting from the seeds that sprouted the company and continuing up to the most current news on the happenings in Stuttgart, Milestones in Porsche History will cover the history of the company's road cars and race cars in vehement detail.
-If you would like to read all of the installments, please click here
+If you would like to read all of the installments, please click here.